Tres Personajes, (Three People) 1970

 Winners will be randomly chosen from all the qualifying entries on September 1st.

-Our sponsors this month are sponsors: Bead-of-Clay, and Gardanne Beads please visit us tomorrow to see the prizes!
+Please visit us tomorrow to see the prizes!

 Featured Designer of the Week:

-From all the entries during the month, an editor is going to pick their favorite design to be featured every Monday here on the ABS.
+From all the entries during the month, an editor is going to pick their favorite design to be featured every Monday here on ABS.
 We want to give our participants more time in the spotlight!
 Our Featured Designer will be this Monday, so get those entries in soon.

 How to enter the Monthly Challenge: